 Outdoors for All

-Getting outdoors benefits not only our mental and physical health but also the health of our society.
+Getting outdoors benefits our mental and physical health and the health of our society.
 But not everyone has access to the transformative power of the outdoors.
 Nature and the opportunity to play outdoors are becoming a luxury item in our society, accessible only to the privileged few.
 Just like our school systems are divided by class and race, so are our neighborhoods -- meaning that low-income families are significantly less likely to live near a local park.
 Whole generations of children in communities of color and low-income families are growing up without access to the benefits of getting outdoors.

 The Every Kid Outdoors Program gives all fourth graders a free pass to national waters, lands and forests for themselves and their families.
 Since its implementation nine years ago, this nationwide program has helped 1,105,805 students explore nature.